jech2/2020_GCT634/hw1/readme.md

 ## Getting Started
 Main algorithm consists of three parts: Feature Extraction, Feature Summary, Train and Test.

-* feature_extraction.py:
-* feature_summary.py: contains functions to summarize the extracted MFCC features
-* train_test.py: train models and test it

 ### Feature Extraction
 feature_extraction.py loads audio files, extracts spectral features and codebook features, and stores them in the "spec" and "codebook" folder.

-For spectral features, MFCC, delta MFCC, double delta MFCC, Spectral Centroid are used, making each audio file as (3*MFCC_DIM+1,Time_frame) matrix.
+- For spectral features, MFCC, delta MFCC, double delta MFCC, Spectral Centroid are used, making each audio file as (3*MFCC_DIM+1,time_frame) matrix.

-Codebook is data compression method of K-means clustering.
+- Codebook is data compression method of K-means clustering.
 Simply, we are making each audio files as a length of K-dimentional vector, codebook.
 To extract features, run:
 ```
 $ python feature_extraction.py